Genymobile/scrcpy/README.md

 If the connection randomly drops, run your `scrcpy` command to reconnect.
 If it says there are no devices/emulators found, try running `adb connect DEVICE_IP:5555` again, and then `scrcpy` as usual.
-If it still says there are none found, try running `adb disconnect` and then run those two commands again.
+If it still says there are none found, try running `adb disconnect`, and then run those two commands again.

-It may be useful to decrease the bit-rate and the definition:
+It may be useful to decrease the bit-rate and the resolution:

 ```bash
 scrcpy --bit-rate 2M --max-size 800